patrice-martineau/transit-app/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## Development Assumptions
+* The user is accessing application on Chrome, Firefox, or Safari (not verified on other browsers)
+* The user is in CST (Central Standard Time Zone)
+* The user's screen size is greater than 259px wide.
+* The user speaks English, as that is the only available language for this application at this time.
+* The user has some familiarity with Metro Transit routes.